Derpy-Leggies/OnlyLegs/README.md

 ### Common issues
 #### App failing to create a user config folder

 Try checking if you have `XDG_CONFIG_HOME` setup.
-If you dont, you can set that with this command:
+If you don't, you can set that with this command:

     export XDG_CONFIG_HOME="$HOME/.config"